Lanzoor/periodica/README.md

 sudo python3 /opt/periodica/build.py

 # Make it executable, so that you don't run into awful problems.
 This step is required for you to run periodica without using super-user.
+# DO NOT FORGET THIS PART!
+This step is crucial, and if you accidentally run periodica with super-user, you may run to horrible, unexplainable problems.
 sudo chmod +x /opt/periodica/periodica.sh sudo chown -R $USER:$USER /opt/periodica
 sudo chmod -R u+rwX /opt/periodica